 Even in our digital world, people will always connect best in person, which means having business meetings where the customers are (or investors, regulators, co-workers, industry members, etc.).

-Traveling for conferences or training can help you to break out of everyday routines and surroundings, stimulating your brain and getting the creative juices flowing.
+Traveling for conferences, leadership retreats, or training can help you to break out of everyday routines and surroundings, stimulating your brain and getting the creative juices flowing.

 I’ve had some of my best ideas and made some of my most valuable connections when traveling for work.
 Something magical happens when you’re out of your comfort zone and trying something new.

 Luckily, you can make it as easy (and stylish) as possible with our best tips in this business trip packing list for women.